jlegendary/CPP-Practice-Programs/EvenOddNum/README.md

+Problem:
- Proiblem: Write a program that reads a set of integers and then finds and prints the sum of the even and odd integers.
-Assume that the input comes from the keyboard (interactive) and the output goes to the monitor.
+	Write a program that reads a set of integers and then finds and prints the sum of the even and odd integers.

+ Analysis:
- Analysis: Given the number of interes to sum, separately calculate the sum of all even and odd intergers in that series.
+ 	Given the number of interes to sum, separately calculate the sum of all even and odd intergers in that series.
-    even numbers are divisible by 2
+    Even numbers are divisible by 2

  Input:
     numInt: The number of intergers to sum